Frydac/VoicePackCombiner/README.md

 The combined voicepack can be loaded/unloaded by clicking the "Use Combined VoicePack" checkbox in the VoicePackCombiner window, or by clicking the corresponding menu item under Mods->VoicePackCombiner->Use Combined VoicePack.

-The combined voicepack can be exported as a new single voicepack by clicking the "Export Combined VoicePack" button on the VoicePackCombiner window.

 All the voicepacks in the list will be combined to one voicepack.
 For each achievement, all the sounds for that achievement from each voicepack will be grouped.
 When an achievement is triggered, Recursion RTST will randomly play one of the grouped sounds for that achievment.